SmingHub/Sming/Sming/building.md

 `COMPONENT_RULE` This is a special value used to prefix any custom targets which are to be built as part of the Component.
 The target must be prefixed by `$(COMPONENT_RULE)` without any space between it and the target.
 This ensures the rule only gets invoked during a component build, and is ignored by the top-level make.

 `COMPONENT_SUBMODULES` Relative paths to dependent submodule directories for this Component.
 These will be fetched/patched automatically before building.
-The patch file should be located in the submodule's parent directory (usually the Component directory itself).
-If the Component is itself a submodule, then patch files must be placed in `../.patches`.
-A `.submodule` file is created once the submodule has been fetched and successfully patched.

 `COMPONENT_SRCDIRS` Locations for source code relative to COMPONENT_PATH (defaults to ". src")